What you need to do

 - fire department vehicles

-- department of Lands and Forestry fire vehicles
+- Department of Natural Resources and Renewables vehicles

 - fire chiefs' or deputy fire chiefs' vehicles